Hidenoumi Takuya: Illegal gambling probe

 On 22 December 2021, Hidenoumi and his stablemate Shiden were withdrawn by their stablemaster Kise Oyakata (former maegashira Higonoumi) from the January 2022 tournament for suspected involvement in illegal gambling.
 Both were interviewed by the Saitama Prefectural Police on 7 January 2022.
 According to investigators, the illegal gambling operation ran out of a store in Sōka.
 Employees and customers of the establishment were arrested on suspicion of illegal gambling when it was raided in September 2021.
 During the investigation suspicions were raised about the involvement of both Hidenoumi and Shiden, as well as other sumo wrestlers that may have possibly visited the establishment.
 It was later reported that prosecutors would likely not file charges against the two wrestlers.

 On 15 January 2022, Japanese media outlets reported that the Sumo Association's compliance committee, after holding hearings, concluded that Hidenoumi and Shiden participated in illegal gambling.
 The committee found that Hidenoumi and Shiden visited the establishment on two occasions in July and August of 2021 during the time that the Sumo Association had relaxed COVID-related restrictions on going out.
 They both played an illegal slot machine, with a stake of less than 100,000 yen.
 The findings were reported to chairman Hakkaku on 13 January, and the full board of directors was expected to take up the matter during their regular meeting on 27 January.
 The committee's report recommended a suspension of one tournament for Hidenoumi and no suspension for Shiden.
 On 27 January, the Sumo Association accepted the committee's recommendation, suspending Hidenoumi for one tournament and also cutting his salary by 20% for two months.
 The suspension was retroactive to the January 2022 tournament, meaning that Hidenoumi could compete in the March basho in Osaka.
-Shiden was not issued any formal suspension, but his kyūjō from the January basho will likely result in his demotion from sekitori status and a loss of salary.
+Shiden was not issued any formal suspension, but his kyūjō from the January basho resulted in his demotion from sekitori status and a loss of salary.
 Stablemaster Kise was handed a warning.

 On 25 February 2022, the Saitama Prefecture Public Prosecutor's Office announced that it would not prosecute Hidenoumi or Shiden.
 Three days later, Hidenoumi was ranked back in the jūryō division on the March 2022 banzuke.
+He remained in jūryō until September 2023, when he was demoted out of sekitori status for the first time in nine years.
+After winning five of his seven bouts in makushita, the Sumo Association announced that he would return to jūryō for the November 2023 tournament.

+Hidenoumi eventually returned to the top division for the July 2025 tournament, but withdrew after going winless in his first four matches.
+His stablemaster Kise told reporters that Hidenoumi injured his right calf in his Day 4 contest against Kotoeihō, and that he was expected to re-enter the tournament once the pain went away.
+He lost to Kusano in his return match on Day 8.